bgplab/bgplab/policy/7-prepend/index.md

 ## Configuration Tasks

 You want X2 to prefer routes to your autonomous system going through X1.
-As X2 selects the best route based on its AS-path length, you'll artificially increase the length of the AS-path in the updates your router sends to X2.
+As X2 selects the best path based on its AS-path length, you'll artificially increase the length of the AS-path in the updates your router sends to X2.
 To do that, you'll have to:

 -   Create a simple routing policy (often called a **route map**)
 -   Configure AS-path prepending in that routing policy.
 The AS-path X2 receives from X1 has two AS numbers; you'll have to prepend your AS number at least twice to ensure the direct path is worse than the path X2-X1-RTR.